 It is hard to see how the system can remain viable unless we slow down the influx of new applications, without of course blocking those which are new and well-founded.
-At the same time the Court is reforming itself.
-It is developing new working methods such as a more systematic process for sorting cases with a view to giving priority to the more important and more serious cases, more frequent recourse to pilot judgments, in cooperation with the States and the Committee of Ministers, and encouragement for the conclusion of more friendly settlements.
-Following on from the seminars held in Bratislava and Stockholm under the Chairmanships of Slovakia and Sweden, the Court will look to enhance the role of Government Agents, while of course preserving fully its own independence.
+At the same time, the Court is reforming itself.
+It is developing new working methods, such as a more systematic sorting of cases with a view to giving priority to the more important and more serious ones, more frequent recourse to pilot judgments, in cooperation with the States and the Committee of Ministers, and encouragement for the conclusion of more friendly settlements.
+Following on from the seminars held in Bratislava and Stockholm under the chairmanships of Slovakia and Sweden, the Court will look to enhance the role of Government Agents, while of course preserving fully its own independence.
 It also expects much from measures to be taken at national level to prevent violations and to remedy them.
-It counts on Bar associations who, sometimes in difficult and even dangerous conditions, make a major contribution to assisting applicants for which they should be given credit, like non-governmental organisations.
+It counts on Bar associations who in often difficult, and sometimes dangerous, conditions make a major contribution, as do non-governmental organisations, to assisting applicants, for which they should be given credit.
 They can also help the Court by preventing futile or hopeless applications.

-Finally part of the case overload is due to the large number of repetitive applications.
-In this context the Court hopes to be able to rely on the cooperation of the Committee of Ministers in ensuring effective execution of its judgments.
+Finally, part of the case overload is due to the large number of repetitive applications.
+In this context, the Court hopes to be able to rely on the cooperation of the Committee of Ministers in ensuring effective execution of its judgments.

 The Court can in no way be accused of being passive.
-Yet it will not surmount its difficulties if it is not given a clear indication of the commitment or re-commitment of the States.
+Yet, it will not surmount its difficulties if it is not given a clear indication of the commitment or reaffirmed commitment of the States.
 Fifty years after it began sitting, it needs an updated "roadmap", including directions as to the means of protection.

-Claude LEFORT wrote "rights cannot be disassociated from the awareness of rights".
-This is true of people too; it is true of civil society which does so much to promote human rights - their contribution cannot be underestimated.
+Claude Lefort wrote "rights cannot be disassociated from the awareness of rights".
+This is true of people too, and also of civil society which does so much to promote human rights - their contribution cannot be underestimated.
 But it is also true of the States themselves.
 The rule of law means that States are subject to the law and they must accept that with full awareness of what it entails.
-I think the time has come for States to reassess their position and drive forward the protection of human rights as a result.
+I think the time has come for States to reassess their position, which will lead to a renewed momentum.

-Ladies and gentlemen, it is time that I give the floor to our two speakers.
+Ladies and gentlemen, it is time for me to give the floor to our two speakers.
 Let me finish by making a bet.
 In twenty years time, in fifty years, there may even be a World Court of Human Rights, I do not know.
-But I do know that that there will always be human beings who suffer from physical abuse, whose freedom will be curtailed and whose dignity will be undermined.
+But I do know that there will always be human beings who suffer from physical abuse, whose freedom is curtailed and whose dignity is undermined.
 We must ensure that at least we Europeans use the law to reduce that suffering and to prevent it recurring.
 We need to reflect upon how to give human rights an even more concrete character, a more effective and less illusory character.
-That was the will of the founding fathers and much has been achieved.
+That was the will of the founding fathers, and much has been achieved.
 We need to consolidate and reinvigorate the system.
-Before you, I make the bet that this is possible, but only with your help.
+Before you here today, I make the bet that this is possible, but only with your help.